joshukraine/mac-bootstrap/README.md

 What does it do?
 ----------------

-When you invoke `bootstrap`, this is what it does in a nutshell:
+When you invoke `bootstrap`, here's what it does:

 * Check for command line tools to be installed.
 The script will exit if they aren't found.
 * Run my fork of thoughtbot's [Laptop script](https://github.com/joshukraine/laptop).
 This is a provisioning script which installs lots of goodies like Homebrew, rbenv, postgres, etc.